tensorflow/community/rfcs/20190904-tfx-generic-container-based-component.md

 consistent with the way how `KubeflowDagRunner` passively logs output artifact metadata as of `tfx` 0.13, hence natural extension to it.

-### Binding between CompomentSpec and ExecutorContainerSpec
+### Binding between ComponentSpec and ExecutorContainerSpec

 (A subclass of) `ComponentSpec` defines input and output artifact specification, and execution property of the component, but does not define ‘what’ to execute